lenguyenthanh/compilers/ulc/README.md

 # Untyped Lambda Calculus Interpreter

-This an untyped lambda calculus (ulc) interpreter implement in Scala 3.
+An interpreter for untyped lambda calculus (ulc) with some extended grammars implemented in Scala 3.

 ## Introduction